NIVeriStandAdd-Ons/CAN-Gateway-Custom-Device/README.md

 ## License

-The NI Synchronization Custom Device is licensed under an MIT-style license (see LICENSE).
+The CAN Gateway Custom Device is licensed under an MIT-style license (see LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.